TooEnsureDevelopment/COVID-19/client/X-FILES/QuickerUp/CSS__Grids.md

 Also we're going to be using a "CSS Preprocessor" called "SASS".

-> Long as you know css is all that matters, Sass only makes CSS wayyyy easier to write.
+> Long as you know CSS is all that matters, Sass only makes CSS wayyyy easier to write.

 ## Getting Started